 An ovarian cyst often causes no problems, but sometimes it can lead to complications.

-- Torsion: The stem of an ovary can become twisted if the cyst is growing on it.
+- Torsion is when the stem of an ovary becomes twisted, which can happen if a cyst is growing on it.
 It can block the blood supply to the cyst and cause severe pain in the lower abdomen.

 Treatment will depend on:

 - whether or not the person has undergone menopause

 - the size and appearance of the cyst